databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_tessellate(tile, resolution)

-    Divides the tile tile into tessellating chips for the given resolution of the supported grid (H3, BNG, Custom).
+    Divides the raster tile into tessellating chips for the given resolution of the supported grid (H3, BNG, Custom).
-    The result is a collection of new tile tiles.
+    The result is a collection of new raster tiles.

     Each tile in the tile set corresponds to an index cell intersecting the bounding box of :code:`tile`.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :param resolution: The resolution of the supported grid.
     :type resolution: Column (IntegerType)